jrieke/jrieke.github.io/index.md

 ![](https://github.com/jrieke/awesome-machine-learning-startups-berlin/raw/master/berlin.png)

-I made a list of all startups in Berlin that deal with machine learning and artificial intelligence.
+I compiled a list of all startups in Berlin that deal with machine learning and artificial intelligence.
 It also shows some metadata for each company from LinkedIn.
 [Check it out on Github!](https://github.com/jrieke/awesome-machine-learning-startups-berlin)

 # Developing tools against Corona